 As further schools join the Trust, existing local governors will transfer to the new structure and will function in accordance with the scheme of delegation.
 DEALT's Board of Trustees retain the right to appoint and remove governors from LGBs if they do not meet the expected standard of governance.

 Where LGBs need to appoint new governors, the Board of Trustees, in consultation with LGBs ratify all new local governor appointments.
-Parents and staff continue to be elected.
+Parent and staff governors continue to be elected.